Kevin Jörg

-Kevin Jörg (born 11 September 1995) is a Swiss racing driver and a former member of the Renault Sport Academy.
+Kevin Jörg (born 11 September 1995 in Weesen) is a Swiss former racing driver and a former member of the Renault Sport Academy.

 Career

 Karting

 Jörg first began karting in 2007, partaking in numerous championships across Switzerland.

 Lower Formulae

 In 2011, Jörg graduated to single-seaters, competing in four races of Formula Abarth with Jenzer Motorsport, where he finished nineteenth in the European Championship and twenty second in the Italian.
 That same year, Jörg competed in the Formula BMW Talent Cup where he finished fourth.
 He remained with Jenzer in Formula Abarth full-time the following year, finishing sixth in both championships.

 Formula Renault

 In 2012, Jörg partook in one round of both the Eurocup Formula Renault 2.0 championship and Northern European Cup with EPIC Racing and Daltec respectively.
 The following year, Jörg moved to Eurocup full-time with Jenzer, where he finished fourteenth overall.
 He also competed in the Alps Series, where he claimed three podiums and finished fourth.

 In 2014, Jörg switched to Josef Kaufmann Racing, where he claimed his maiden Eurocup victory and finished sixth.
 He claimed two additional victories in NEC, as well as three pole positions and fastest laps, and finished fourteenth overall.
 He remained with Josef Kaufmann the following year where he finished third in Eurocup and as NEC vice-champion.